AlexPshul/uwp-emotions-lab/README.md

    {
    }
    ```
-2. Inside the *DrawFaceRectangle* method, create a *Rectangle* and place it over the detected face using the coordinates provided us by the API:
+2. Inside the *DrawFaceRectangle* method, create a *Rectangle* and place it over the detected face using the coordinates that are provided by the API:
    ```csharp
    private void DrawFaceRectangle(FaceRectangle faceRectangle) {